Hammer Film Productions: Brand-name resurrection (2007–present)

 In the 2000s, although the company seemed to be in hibernation, frequent announcements had been made of new projects.
 In 2003, for example, the studio announced plans to work with Australian company Pictures in Paradise to develop new horror films for the DVD and cinema market.
 On 10 May 2007, it was announced that Dutch producer John De Mol had purchased the Hammer Films rights via his private equity firm Cyrte Investments.
 In addition to holding the rights to over 300 Hammer films, De Mol's company plans to restart the studio.
 According to an article in Variety detailing the transaction, the new Hammer Films was to be run by former Liberty Global execs Simon Oakes and Marc Schipper.
 In addition, Guy East and Nigel Sinclair of L.A.-based Spitfire Pictures are on board to produce two to three horror films or thrillers a year for the U.K.-based studio.
 The first output under the new owners is Beyond the Rave, a contemporary vampire story which premièred free online, exclusively, on Myspace in April 2008 as a 20 × 4 min. serial.

-The company began shooting a new horror/thriller film in Donegal in 2008, backed by the Irish Film Board.
+The company began shooting a new horror/thriller film in County Donegal in 2008, backed by the Irish Film Board.
 The film is titled Wake Wood and was scheduled for release in the United Kingdom in the autumn of 2009.

 The film was produced in collaboration with the Swedish company Solid Entertainment, makers of the vampire film Frostbiten, which pays homage to the Hammer vampire films among others.
 It was given a limited UK/Ireland theatrical release in March 2011.
 In the summer of 2009, Hammer produced in the U.S. The Resident, a thriller directed and co-written by Finnish filmmaker Antti Jokinen and starring Hilary Swank, Jeffrey Dean Morgan and Christopher Lee.
 It was released in the US and UK in March 2011.
 In 2010, Hammer, in partnership with Overture Films and Relativity Media, released Let Me In, a remake of Swedish vampire film Let the Right One In.